-Feature-based scheduling is a new scheduling approach at the Fulton Supercomputing Lab, which will allow greater utilization, and improved access to resources.
+Feature-based scheduling is a specific scheduling approach that allows for greater utilization and improved access to resources.
 It will allow the users to specify exactly what resources they need, allowing the scheduler software flexibility in determining the best resources to run on.

 In the past, for example, users without any special resource requests were still required to choose a particular queue, which meant that the job was committed to a particular type of hardware, even when the user did not really care about the specific hardware.
 The queue structure creates hard boundaries between resource groups, no crossing of boundaries was allowed.
 However, many times, the users simply didn't care what resources they ran on, as long as they ran.
 As a result, the feature-based scheduling approach allows the user to specify exactly which resources or features they need, and not specify anything they don't care about.

 Similarly, users have only needed a few processors, but a great deal of memory.
 Since all scheduling was done by processors and time, the best we could recommend was to request more processors, to get the associated memory.
 This is no longer the case.
 You can now request the amount of memory separate from the number of processors.

 As a general rule, users should request the hardware or features that they need, and not request anything else.
 The more resources that are requested, the more restricted the scheduler has to be, and the longer it will take to schedule the job.
 Just for clarity, we'll say this again: